 **you can substitute cranberries / chocolate for nuts, sour cherries, sultanas, dates, figs, apricots, or any dried fruit

-- Mix flour, oats/flakes, cinnamon, yeast and a pinch of sea salt in a mixing bowl.
+- Mix flour, oats/flakes, cinnamon, and sea salt in a mixing bowl.

-- Warm the milk, vanilla and honey until just warm then pour into mixing bowl with the beaten egg and oil.
+- Pour wet ingredients into dry mixing bowl and add the beaten egg and oil.

 - Mix with wooden spoon for a good few minutes until all combined.
 It will be sticky so you need to get some elbow grease behind it (this is necessary to create elasticity and therefore allow the dough to rise in baking).
 If you have a mixer with a dough hook then I imagine 5-10 minutes using this would probably be ideal.